 Since the Second World War, veterans other than those dishonourably discharged are to be legally applicable to the services provided by to its all members.

 It has also been noted that, other veterans who suffered less than dishonourable discharges like mental illness other less severe misconducts still find it difficult to gain access to the benefits.
+They should not use firearms.

 It has been found that the VA has adopted a hostile like approach to the less severe misconduct and other minor disciplinary affected veterans.
 The VA has wrongfully implemented the Congresses statutory standard and has failed to provide service benefits to those affected by even less charges than dishonourably discharged.